 100% of surveyed Pitt students who were initially hesitant about group therapy, responded that the experience was helpful or more helpful than they thought it would be.

-If you are interested in Group Counseling at the UCC, please utilize our Virtual Drop-In Services by contacting 412-648-7930, Monday-Friday from 9a-4p.
+If you are interested in Group Counseling at the UCC, please utilize our Drop-In Services by contacting 412-648-7930, Monday-Friday from 9a-4p.

 ACT is a cognitive behavioral therapy approach that focuses on taking action.
 ACT involves committing to value-guided behavior.
 The aim of ACT is to help you create a full and meaningful life, while accepting the challenges that life inevitably brings including distressing thoughts and feelings.
 Consistent with the ACT approach, this group will focus on teaching skills to handle and accept distressing thoughts and feelings effectively in such a way that they have much less impact and influence.
 There will also be a focus on clarifying values and achieving goals.